Y7-11 Absence Line: 01625 627229 Sixth Form Absence Line: 01625 627274

-The ‘Pupil Premium’ funding was introduced by the Government in April 2011 with the objective of narrowing the achievement gap between students from low income families and their peers.
+The ‘Pupil Premium’ funding was introduced by the Government in April 2011 with the objective of narrowing the achievement gap between students from low income families and their peers (termed disadvantaged students).
 Schools are free to spend the Pupil Premium as they see fit, however they are accountable for how they use the additional funding to support pupils from specific target groups.
-New measures have been included in the performance tables to show the achievement of pupils who attract the Pupil Premium.
+New measures have been included in the performance tables to show the achievement of disadvantaged students.

-Analysing the past performance of students eligible for Pupil Premium funding suggested that there are a number of barriers to the achievement and wellbeing of these students:
+Analysing the past performance of disadvantaged students suggested that there are a number of barriers to the achievement and wellbeing of these students:

 Fallibroome is committed to ensuring support and resources are in place to enable our disadvantaged students to improve their academic outcomes.
 We have responded to this challenge by introducing the following initiatives:

-The achievement data for our pupil premium students is monitored very closely and regularly compared against the rest of the cohort.
-At this point in time, we are especially keen to see the achievement gap closing against the following measures:
+The achievement data for our disadvantaged students is monitored very closely and regularly compared against the rest of the cohort.
+At this point in time, we are focused on improving the Progress 8 score for disadvantaged students.
+The key measures we track are:

 Catch-up funding for the last academic year was £15,500.

 Catch-up funding for this academic year is £16,000.